Get thicker, fuller hair with dermatologist developed treatments

 Iron and zinc are essential minerals that support various body functions, including those related to hair health.
 A deficiency of either may contribute to hair thinning or loss.

-While the exact mechanisms are not fully understood, experts agree that adequate levels of iron and zinc are essential for maintaining healthy hair growth.
-Thinning hair or hair loss may sometimes indicate deficiencies in these nutrients, but such deficiencies are usually one of many contributing factors.
+While the exact mechanisms aren’t fully understood, experts agree that adequate levels of iron and zinc are essential for maintaining healthy hair growth.
+Thinning hair or hair loss may sometimes indicate deficiencies in these nutrients, but low levels of these minerals are usually one of many contributing factors.

-So, are gummy vitamins for hair growth really the answer to female pattern hair loss?
+So, are gummy vitamins for hair growth really the answer to female pattern hair loss or other forms of hair loss affecting women?

 Right now, scientific evidence doesn’t back the idea that hair vitamins boost hair growth — unless you have a nutritional deficiency.